dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> If you want to kill any idea in the world, get a committee working on it.
+> No man can succeed in a line of endeavor which he does not like.
-> - Charles F. Kettering
+> - Napoleon Hill